cloudmesh-community/sp19-516-135/project-code/cloudmesh-keys/README.md

 We can encrypt and decrypt files using generated random key.
 The workflow are decribed as following:

 **First step** Key Generation: You need have a public-private key which used to encrypt and decrypt files.
-Keys must be generated with `ssh-keygen -t rsa -m pem` , `openssl rsa -in ~/.ssh/id_rsa -out ~/.ssh/id_rsa.pem` or you can run `config ssh keygen` to generate a key pair.
+Keys must be generated with `ssh-keygen -t rsa -m pem` , `openssl rsa -in ~/.ssh/id_rsa -out ~/.ssh/id_rsa.pem` or you can run `cms config ssh keygen` to generate a key pair.
 If you have, you can skip this step.

 **Second step** Key Validation:
 * Key validity can be checked with `cms config check`
 * The key password can be verified with `cms config verify`

+**Third step** Encrytion: We will first generate a random key, encrypt that random key against the public key of the other person and use that random key to encrypt the actual file with using symmetric encryption.
+You can use `config encrypt [SOURCE]`  to encrypt both random key and file.
+SOURCE is the file to encrypted or decrypted and an .enc is added to the filename or removed form it.